Karaite Judaism: Karaism in Rabbinic Jewish opinion

 In response to the position taken by the Karaites in regards to the authority of the Talmud, Orthodox Judaism counters first that the majority of the Oral Law codified in the Mishnah and Talmud are the legal rulings of the last Sanhedrin, a body of 71 elders that made up the highest court of jurisprudence in ancient Israel, and that not all of the Oral Law are literally "Laws given to Moses on Mount Sinai".
-The decisions made by this High Court must be upheld, per se the Law of Moses (Deuteronomy 17), this gives their legal rulings divine authority.
-Karaites reject the authority of this Sanhedrin that developed during the second Temple period partly because it was an admixture of different people and not just priests and levites as mandated by the Torah.
+The decisions made by this High Court must be upheld, per the Law of Moses (Deuteronomy 17), thereby giving their legal rulings divine authority.
+Karaites reject the authority of this Sanhedrin that developed during the Second Temple period partly because it was an admixture of different people and not just priests and Levites as mandated by the Torah.
 The Sanhedrin also took legal authority away from the descendants of Zadok who served as priests in the Temple in Jerusalem.
-This is essentially the same view held by the Sadducees and Boethusians during the second Temple period.
+This is essentially the same view held by the Sadducees and Boethusians during the Second Temple period.
 Secondly, Rabbinic Judaism points to the innumerable examples of biblical commandments that are either too ambiguous or documented in such a concise fashion that proper adherence could not be enforced on a national scale without the further legislation provided by the Talmud.
 Karaites respond that the Torah itself states "this law I am commanding you is not too hard for you, neither is it far off.
-It is not in the heavens, to say, who shall ascend into the heavens and bring it to us, and cause us to understand it, that we do it?" indicating the Torah could easily be understood by the average Israelite.
+It is not in the heavens, to say, who shall ascend into the heavens and bring it to us, and cause us to understand it, that we do it?", indicating the Torah could easily be understood by the average Israelite.
 Examples cited in Rabbinic Judaism as laws requiring rabbinic explanation include: